 3. Establish an appropriate timeline

-While setting up a web survey and distributing it via email can be a quick process, the preparations one needs to do in advance of survey administration can be fairly time consuming.
+While setting up a web survey and distributing it via email can be a quick process, the preparations in advance of survey administration can be fairly time consuming.
 This process can take several months and should involve careful consideration of your target distribution date and the amount of time it will take to accomplish all that needs to be done prior to this date.
 It is important to give yourself ample time to plan, develop, and test your survey.

 Avoiding conflicts with other survey activity